-Darren Robertson and Mark LaBrooy of the Three Blue Ducks café share this delicious recipe from their first cookbook, The Blue Ducks.
+Darren Robertson and Mark LaBrooy of the Three Blue Ducks café share this delicious duck recipe.

 This is one of our signature dishes and when we bring it out at festivals like Big Day Out, it is a real crowd-pleaser.

 2 large duck breasts, skin on and scored

 1 tablespoon vegetable oil